HarryGlbn/TopoProject/README.md

 The curve on the surface is to be input as a word in x, X, y, Y, w, W, z, Z where these generators are as in the literature you gave me, and again capitalisation indicates inversion.

 To produce the dual unit ball, you will use the MCG_to_unitball function.
 This takes two arguments.
 The first is the element of the MCG that you want to use to deform your curve.
-Input this in the form [A, c, D] where this represents the word AcD in the MCG.
+Input this in the form [A, c, D, ...] where this represents the word AcD in the MCG.
 The second is the surface curve that you want to deform.
-Input this in the form [x, y, X, Y] where this would represent the word xyXY.
+Input this in the form [x, y, X, Y, ...] where this would represent the word xyXY.

 To produce the MARKED dual unit ball, you use the DualWithMarked function.
 The inputs work the same way as before.
 The only